 U.S. interest rates can be characterized in two main ways, by credit quality and by maturity.
 Credit quality refers to the level of risk associated with a particular borrower.
 U.S. Treasury securities, for example, carry the lowest risk.
 Maturity refers to the time at which the security matures and must be repaid.
-Treasury securities carry the full spectrum of maturities, from short-term cash management bills, to T-bills (4-weeks, 3-months, and 6-months), T-notes (2-year, 3-year, 5-year and 10-year), and 30-year T-bonds.
-The most active futures markets are the Treasury note and bond futures and the Eurodollar futures, which are all traded at the CME Group.
+Treasury securities carry the full spectrum of maturities, from short-term cash management bills, to T-bills (4-weeks, 3-months, 6-months), T-notes (2-year, 3-year, 5-year, 7-year, and 10-year), and 30-year T-bonds.
+The most active futures markets are the 10-year T-note futures, 30-year T-bond futures, and Eurodollar futures, all of which are traded at the CME Group.

 Articles from the Commodity Research Bureau (CRB) Commodity Yearbook.
 The single most comprehensive source of commodity and futures market information available, the Yearbook is the book of record of the Commodity Research Bureau, which is, in turn, the organization of record for the commodity industry itself.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope is second to none.
 Additional information can be found at www.crbyearbook.com.